Marine Molecular Microbiology

 Hanna Alfredsson "Prey Selection of European Eel ( Anguilla anguilla ) Larvae in the Sargasso Sea: a Molecular Approach".
 Master degree September 2009, University of Kalmar.

 Saulia, E., Benavides, M., Henke, B.A, Turk-Kubo, K.A, Cooperguard, H., Grosso, O., Desnues A., Rodier, M., Dupouy, C., Riemann, L., Bonnet, S.Seasonal shifts in diazotroph players: patterns observed over a two-year time series in the New Caledonian lagoon (Western Tropical South Pacific Ocean).
-In press.
 Frontiers in Marine Science

 Benavides M, Duhamel S, Van Wambeke F, Shoemaker KM, Moisander PH, Salamon E, Riemann L, Bonnet S. Dissolved organic matter stimulates N2 fixation and nifH gene expression in natural Trichodesmium colonies.
 2020.
 FEMS Microbiol Letters 367, fnaa034